sparkhere-sys/wahoo/README.md

 ### the long answer

-because wahoo is lightweight, doesn't depend on much, and has *personality*
+because wahoo is lightweight, doesn't depend on much, and has :sparkles:personality:sparkles:

 honestly i wrote this for fun, it doesn't matter to me if you use this or not.